canmom/canmom.github.io/fiction/summoning.md

 He looked a little taken aback at that.
 "The affairs of wizards," he managed at last, "are as dangerous as they say.
 That is what magic demands?"

 "No..." you said.
-"That is what my master demands.
-My friend, I shall find a way to free you from his clutches, even should it cost me my life."
+"That is what my master demands."
+He looked so pitiful there, and you felt so sick, that by your hand this lovely boy could have been drawn into this place of monsters.
+"My friend," you whispered.
+"Hold on, my friend.
+I shall find a way to free, e'en should it cost me my life."

 His shoulders did not lose the slightest tension.
 "Scarce a better outcome!"
 But your conversation was cut short; your master kicked his way back into the room, standing straighter, a bloody knife in his hand.
 He laughed at your new *friend*'s expression.
 "Behold!" he declared.
 "For I have bound a demon to push back the rot in my lungs.
 Do you see, boy?
 For the wizard who has the will to take command, death itself has no hold.
 Not even plague or famine will slay me now!"

 "I understand, master." you said.
 "I have a fitting fate for this sinful man, who tempted me with impurity.
 There is a demon I wish to bind, and his flesh is fitting."

 It is one thing to keep secrets, but quite another to lie---yet despite your wavering voice, your master frowned, and nodded a little.
-"One way or another," he said, "that will be proof of your nature."
+"One way or another," he said, "that will be proof of your nature.
+You know the way.
+Show me!"

 "So it shall be."
 You let him watch as you set about drawing a suitable circle, writing prayers in the Roman script to insist on the right to God's protection, threefold and precise.
 Your master's stern gaze burned a hole in your back.
 You fetched books, insisting that everything must be done properly---had he not told you of the risks?
 By the time all was done, red evening light was filtering through the window, and your master had tired at last.